nearform/temporal_tables/README.md

-# temporal_tables
+# Temporal Tables

-This is an attempt to rewrite the postgresql [temporal_tables](https://github.com/arkhipov/temporal_tables) extension without the need for external c extension.
+This is an attempt to rewrite the postgresql [temporal_tables](https://github.com/arkhipov/temporal_tables) extension in PL/pgSQL, without the need for external c extension.

 The goal is to be able to use it on AWS RDS and other hosted solutions, where using custom extensions or c functions is not an option.

-## current situation

 The version provided in `versioning_function.sql` is a drop-in replacement.